 After all of the high school seniors are enrolled at your college/university, the admission counselors can kick their feet up and ride out the next few months in a relaxing haze, right?
 What was that noise?
 Oh, it’s the laughter of admission counselors worldwide.

 From May 1st until freshman orientation, the disparity between students who commit and the ones who actually show up for that fall semester consume your thoughts.
 It’s the longest three months of the year.
 In fact, those 90 days sure feel like an entire year all on their own.

 If you haven’t had a name for this phenomenon before, you have one now: Summer Melt.
-For grade schools, this term often refers to the knowledge lost during those three months of freedom, but it has a different meaning for postsecondary schools.
+For grade schools, this term often refers to the knowledge lost during those three months of freedom, but it has a different meaning for undergraduate schools.
 “Summer Melt” is the gap between enrollment numbers in May and the students who actually show up come fall.

-You’ve spent all of this time working with students, day-in and day-out, finally received the verdict that they’ll be attending [insert your college here], only for some of their names to disappear from final enrollment lists.
+You’ve spent all of this time working with students, day-in and day-out, finally received the verdict that they’ll be attending [insert your school here], only for some of their names to disappear from final enrollment lists.
 Why?

 Benjamin L. Castleman and Lindsay C. Page’s book, “Summer Melt: Supporting Low-Income Students Through the Transition to College.” explains the complex causes of Summer Melt, and also offer solutions to beat the heat in ways that are “effective, low-cost, [and] scalable.”
 Just food for thought.

 To surmount this challenge, we have to see the problem from the point of view of the seniors most in need.
 Unsurprisingly, the most at-risk students to ‘melt’ in the transition from high school to undergraduate are low-income and first-generation students, as well as students of color.
 They’re the least likely to utilize their high school counselors and just as unlikely to have an outside source for assistance.